gabochi/ANSIedad/README.md

 ## Usage

 The program takes a source file with bytebeat expressions to generate the visuals.
 Any time that the source file is modified (when saving the changes), the output will update accordingly.
 You must specify *width* and *source file* as arguments when runing the program.
-This is an example, try this in your terminal:
+This is an example you can try in your terminal:

 `python video.py 128 new.ansiedad`